yuriblaise/android-emulator-container-scripts/README.md

 {
     'package_name': "Package",
-    'adbLaunch': True, # whether to launch the package via adb before executing the script 'script': 'auto_bench.py', # the path to the culebra script, if shell is true the shell command to run 'shell': True, # if shell is true, the script will launch from a shell subprocess instead of python (optional) 'timeout':  10, # timeout time in minutes (optional), 'poll_rate': 3 # how often to check the disk for new files in seconds (optional),
+    'adbLaunch': True, # whether to launch the package via adb before executing the script 'script': 'auto_bench.py', # the path to the culebra script, if shell is true the shell command to run(optional) 'shell': True, # if shell is true, the script will launch from a shell subprocess instead of python (optional) 'timeout':  10, # timeout time in minutes (optional), 'poll_rate': 3 # how often to check the disk for new files in seconds (optional),